powsybl/powsybl-open-loadflow/README.md

 LoadFlow.run(network);
 ```

-State variables and power flow computed by the load flow are have been updated inside the network model and we can for instance
+State variables and power flows computed by the load flow are have been updated inside the network model and we can for instance
-print on standard output voltage magnitude and angle:
+print on standard output buses voltage magnitude and angle:

 ```java
 network.getBusView().getBusStream().forEach(b -> System.out.println(b.getId() + " " + b.getV() + " " + b.getAngle()));